Taking a break from work isn’t the worst thing you can do for yourself. In fact, it might be a very necessary step for several reasons.

 This proactive decision may also be a positive sign to employers, who would know that you’re serious about bettering yourself.
 They would also notice that you’re utilizing your time in the best manner possible.

-Your time with a mentor or coach could also be a valuable and unique aspect to your CV.
+Your time with a mentor or coach could also be a valuable and unique aspect of your CV.
 This can work in your favor by setting you apart from the other job applicants.

 Your work gap may not be voluntary, but there’s always a way to put a positive spin on things.
 You don’t have to admit that you couldn’t find employment.